Mizuho Markets Cayman LP Sells 9,295 Shares of Atlassian Corporation PLC $TEAM

-Mizuho Markets Cayman LP trimmed its stake in Atlassian Corporation PLC (NASDAQ:TEAM – Free Report) by 45.6% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 11,094 shares of the technology company’s stock after selling 9,295 shares during the period.
-Mizuho Markets Cayman LP’s holdings in Atlassian were worth $1,772,000 as of its most recent SEC filing.
+Mizuho Markets Cayman LP reduced its stake in shares of Atlassian Corporation PLC (NASDAQ:TEAM – Free Report) by 45.6% during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 11,094 shares of the technology company’s stock after selling 9,295 shares during the period.
+Mizuho Markets Cayman LP’s holdings in Atlassian were worth $1,772,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently made changes to their positions in the stock.
-Physician Wealth Advisors Inc. increased its stake in Atlassian by 60.4% during the third quarter.
-Physician Wealth Advisors Inc. now owns 162 shares of the technology company’s stock valued at $26,000 after acquiring an additional 61 shares during the period.
-Atlantic Union Bankshares Corp increased its holdings in Atlassian by 19,900.0% in the 3rd quarter.
-Atlantic Union Bankshares Corp now owns 200 shares of the technology company’s stock valued at $32,000 after buying an additional 199 shares during the period.
-Geneos Wealth Management Inc. increased its holdings in Atlassian by 447.2% in the 1st quarter.
-Geneos Wealth Management Inc. now owns 197 shares of the technology company’s stock valued at $42,000 after buying an additional 161 shares during the period.
-Pilgrim Partners Asia Pte Ltd acquired a new position in shares of Atlassian in the 3rd quarter valued at $57,000.
-Finally, Quent Capital LLC bought a new position in shares of Atlassian during the 3rd quarter worth about $60,000.
-Institutional investors own 94.45% of the company’s stock.
+Other hedge funds also recently made changes to their positions in the company.
+Physician Wealth Advisors Inc. raised its stake in Atlassian by 60.4% during the 3rd quarter.
+Physician Wealth Advisors Inc. now owns 162 shares of the technology company’s stock worth $26,000 after acquiring an additional 61 shares during the period.
+Snowden Capital Advisors LLC boosted its position in shares of Atlassian by 1.6% in the second quarter.
+Snowden Capital Advisors LLC now owns 4,464 shares of the technology company’s stock worth $907,000 after purchasing an additional 71 shares during the period.
+Cetera Investment Advisers increased its stake in shares of Atlassian by 0.3% in the second quarter.
+Cetera Investment Advisers now owns 24,808 shares of the technology company’s stock worth $5,038,000 after purchasing an additional 79 shares in the last quarter.
+ABN Amro Investment Solutions increased its stake in shares of Atlassian by 3.4% in the third quarter.
+ABN Amro Investment Solutions now owns 2,452 shares of the technology company’s stock worth $392,000 after purchasing an additional 80 shares in the last quarter.
+Finally, Allegiance Financial Group Advisory Services LLC raised its position in shares of Atlassian by 6.6% during the 3rd quarter.
+Allegiance Financial Group Advisory Services LLC now owns 1,307 shares of the technology company’s stock valued at $209,000 after purchasing an additional 81 shares during the period.
+94.45% of the stock is currently owned by institutional investors.

 Atlassian Stock Performance